BioHPC/iCAT/README.md

 # Run iCAT Package:

-* iCAT is implemented as a Shiny application.
-The easiest way to run it is to have RStudio installed and double-click on `app.R`.
-Then, you will be able to hit a `Run App` button at the top toolbar.
+iCAT is implemented as a Shiny application.
+The easiest way to run it is to have RStudio installed.
+- Double-click on app.R to open it with RStudio
+- At the top of the editor, there will be a button with a green play icon `Run App`:
+    * Click the drop-down icon next to it
+    * Choose `Run External`
+- Click the `Run App` button

+The reason for running externally, using your browser, is that RStudio has a known issue with downloading data from an app.
+If you do not wish to download any results from iCAT, you can keep the `Run in Window` option.

 * Alternatively, using the R commandline:
 ```
 > setwd("FILE/PATH/TO/iCAT/")
 > library(shiny)
 > runApp("app.R")
+>
 ```